-If you’re thinking of studying for a Bachelor of Information Technology or Bachelor of Computer Science degree, you might wonder what exactly you’ll get from the course.
+If you’re thinking of studying information technology, you might wonder what exactly you’ll get from the course.

 Organisation of a Computer

 It seems obvious but you will, of course, learn about the organisation and components of computers.
 Instructors will take you through everything from the parts of a computer, the key elements of a computer and, more importantly, how they function.

 You’ll study the key terms and parts and be able to explain how they contribute to a computer’s performance.
 Graduates are able to name common problems with specific parts and suggest basic fixes for problems.

 Students will learn about various system software.
 Initially, you’ll learn about how they function and are managed.
 You may eventually look at developing system software of your own.
 Students learn key terminology and build knowledge of how system software affects customer experience and their use of computers.

 Most degrees will at least have a nod towards trends in computing technologies.
 Young students should know where computer technology is heading before they graduate.
 Appreciating this context puts them at the cutting edge of technology development before joining the field.

 You’ll learn about what’s being developed, what’s new, and what’s to come.
 The focus here is on the future, preparing you for an ever-changing industry once you’ve completed your studies.

 Web development is a common area of study in an IT program.
 The field is about creating and maintaining websites, involving design as well as functionality aspects.